Parameters

 - default

-The component expects that top-level keys in the parameter correspond to values of parameter manifests_versions
+The component expects that top-level keys in the parameter correspond to the name of the alert.

 The component expects alert names as keys and any alert configuration as values in each top-level key.
 See the Prometheus alerting rules documentation for extended documentation on configuring alerting rules.